CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a high-quality, highly actionable skill with excellent concrete examples, clear JSON schemas, and a thorough checklist.
-Its main weakness is length — the streaming protocol, type definitions, and Redis patterns could be extracted into referenced files to keep the SKILL.md as a concise overview.
-The content is well-structured with clear sections but would benefit from progressive disclosure to separate the core principles from the advanced streaming protocol.
+This is a highly actionable and well-structured skill with excellent concrete examples, complete TypeScript types, and a thorough checklist.
+Its main weakness is that it's monolithic — the streaming protocol (ADR-0058), anti-patterns, and implementation details should be split into referenced files to respect token budget.
+The content itself is high quality but would benefit significantly from progressive disclosure restructuring.

 Suggestions